GNU Mailman

 GNU Mailman is a computer software application from the GNU Project for managing electronic mailing lists.

 Mailman is coded primarily in Python and currently maintained by Abhilash Raj.
 Mailman is free software, licensed under the GNU General Public License.

 History

 A very early version of Mailman was written by John Viega while a graduate student, who then lost his copy of the source in a hard drive crash sometime around 1998.
-Ken Manheimer at CNRI, who was looking for a replacement for Majordomo, then took over development.
+Ken Manheimer at Corporation for National Research Initiatives (CNRI), who was looking for a replacement for Majordomo, then took over development.
 When Manheimer left CNRI, Barry Warsaw took over.
-Mailman 3—the first major new version in over a decade—was released in April 2015.
+Mailman 3, the first major new version in over a decade, was released in April 2015.

 Features

 Mailman runs on most Unix-like systems, including Linux.
-Since Mailman 3.0 it has required python-3.4 or newer.
-It works with Unix-style mail servers such as Exim, Postfix, Sendmail and qmail.
+Since Mailman 3.0 it has required Python-3.4 or newer.
+It works with Unix-style mail servers, such as Exim, Postfix, Sendmail and qmail.
 Features include: